-We intend to test innovative tariffs throughout the 2024-29 period.
-Under the current rules, the expanded threshold for sub-threshold tariffs of up to 1% of revenue from a sub-threshold tariff and up to 5% of revenue from all sub-threshold tariffs will expire for Ausgrid at the end of the 2024-29 period.38
+We intend to test innovative tariff throughout the 2024-29 period.
+Under the current rules, the expanded threshold for sub-threshold tariffs of up to 1% of revenue from a sub-threshold tariff and up to 5% of revenue from all sub-threshold tariffs will expire for Ausgrid at the end of the 2024-29 period.

-We expect to modify and add trial tariffs for each year of the 2024-29 regulatory period.
-Attachment 8.11 provides a sub-threshold tariff notification for the trial tariffs that are new in FY25, and a confirmation of the trial tariffs that are continuing in FY25.
+We expect to modify and add trial tariffs each year of the 2024-29 regulatory period.